Ruobing26/my-R-project/README.md

 # Reference pipeline for the thesis

-This repository contains the anonymised pilot datasets and the R code used in Chapters 3 and 4 of the thesis.
+This repository contains the electronic appendix material for the bachelor thesis, including the reference pipeline, validation scripts, reference tables, and the full prompt-and-output records for all 50 model runs.

 ## Purpose